Judge rules no improper police conduct in Frederick homicide hearing

 Feb.
 4—Unconvinced by a defendant's testimony, a Frederick County judge Thursday denied the defense's motions to keep certain evidence out of an upcoming trial that will decide the fate of the man accused of killing his ex-wife in 2020.

 Lemuel L. Roberts, 33, of Winchester, Virginia, faces one charge of first-degree murder in the death of Kaitlin Nichole Roberts, 31.
-Frederick County Sheriff's Office (Maryland) deputies found the Winchester woman dead with obvious signs of injury Jan.
-11, 2020, around 2 a.m. at English Muffin Court and English Muffin Way in Ballenger Creek, according to previous News-Post reporting.
+Frederick County Sheriff's Office (Maryland) deputies found the Winchester woman dead with obvious signs of injury at around 2 a.m.
+Jan.
+11, 2020, at English Muffin Court and English Muffin Way in Ballenger Creek, according to previous News-Post reporting.
 Lemuel Roberts is being held without bail.

 Solt denied the defense's motion to suppress the statements made by Roberts in these police interactions.
 The judge also denied the defense's motion to exclude evidence of Roberts' past abduction convictions from the trial.
 If Roberts does testify in the trial, Solt said his credibility would be central to questions that arise from the case.